MSE Equity Price Index extends positive trend

-The MSE Equity Price Index opened the week in negative territory as it slipped by 0.5% to 3,829.984 points.
-The drop reflects the declines in the share prices of GO and IHI whilst a further four companies ended the day unchanged.
-Trading activity was muted as only €0.04 worth of shares changed hands.
+The MSE Equity Price Index trended higher for the fourth consecutive day as it added a further 0.35% to 4,052.669 points.
+The gains in four companies outweighed the drops in four other shares whilst BMIT, MIA and RS2 closed the day unchanged.
+Trading activity remained muted as only €0.11 million worth of shares changed hands.
 Download today’s Equity Market Summary.

-A single deal of just 5,000 shares left the equity of HSBC Bank Malta plc to drop by 1% to the €0.95 level.
+A single deal of 5,212 shares forced the equity of HSBC Bank Malta plc to drop by 1% to the €0.95 level.

 PG plc also ended the day 1% lower at the €1.95 level across 2,540 shares.

 Meanwhile, Malta International Airport plc (4,200 shares) and RS2 Software plc (1,650 shares) traded flat at €5.80 and €2.40 respectively.
 The airport operator will resume commercial operations as from tomorrow with the reopening of Malta’s connectivity with various destinations.

 BMIT Technologies plc held on to the €0.49 level across 6,000 shares.